jamoes/ecies/README.md

 ## Compatibility

-The sec1-v2 document allows for a many combinations of various algorithms for ECIES.
-This library only supports a subset of the allowable algorithms.
+The sec1-v2 document allows for many combinations of various algorithms for ECIES.
+This library only supports a subset of the allowable algorithms:
   - Key Derivation Functions
     - Supported:
       - ANSI-X9.63-KDF